tanjazlender/MicrobiomePrime/README.md

 ```
 You also need to install two programs:
 - **ThermonucleotideBLAST**, a program for *in silico* PCR.
 It can be installed following the [instructions](https://public.lanl.gov/jgans/tntblast/tntblast_doc.html) on their official page.
 For this program to work across multiple CPUs, we installed OpenMPI.
 - a **software for generation of taxonomic units** (OTUs or ZOTUs) **or amplicon sequence variants** (ASVs).
-We used Usearch for which you need to purchase a licence (there is a free version for very small data sets).
+For this you can use Usearch or other similar software such as Qiime2, DADA2 and Mothur.
+We recommend to use Usearch because the outputs of this program are correctly formatted for our analysis.
+If you use any other program, make sure to correctly format the outputs.
 If you would like to install Usearch, follow the instructions on their [official page](https://www.drive5.com/usearch/).
-Alternatively, you can use other software, such as Qiime2, DADA2 or Mothur.

 ## Variables
 You can change the variables in the variables.ini file found in scripts folder.